rafay99-epic/Astro-Portfolio-Blog/src/content/projects/simplethread.md

 ### How to Run Simple Thread Locally

-If you’re interested in exploring Simple Thread’s capabilities on your own device, follow these steps:
+If you're interested in exploring Simple Thread's capabilities on your own device, follow these steps:

 #### Requirements